microsoft/VoTT/README.md

 The tool supports the following **features**:

 - Computer-assisted tagging and tracking of objects in videos using the [Camshift tracking algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf).
-- Exporting tags and assets to CNTK format for training a CNTK object detection model.
+- Exporting tags and assets to CNTK or YOLO format for training an object detection model.
 - Running and validating a trained CNTK object detection model on new videos to generate stronger models.

 ## Table of Contents